SanaSultana1234/companion-app/README.md

 d.
 [Optional] If you are running the app locally, use [ngrok](https://ngrok.com/docs/getting-started/#step-2-install-the-ngrok-agent) to generate a public url that can forward the request to your localhost.

 e.
-On Twilio's UI, you can now click on "# Phone Numbers" -> "Manage" -> "[Active numbers](https://console.twilio.com/us1/develop/phone-numbers/manage/incoming)" on the left hand side nav.
+On Twilio's UI, you can now click on "# Phone Numbers" -> "Manage" -> "[Active numbers](https://console.twilio.com/us1/develop/phone-numbers/manage/incoming)" on the left-hand side nav.

 f.
-Click on the phone number you just created from the list, scroll down to "Messaging Configuration" section and enter [your_app_url]/api/text in "A message comes in" section under "Webhook".
+Click on the phone number you just created from the list, scroll down to the "Messaging Configuration" section, and enter [your_app_url]/api/text in the "A message comes in" section under "Webhook".

 <img width="1062" alt="Screen Shot 2023-07-10 at 11 08 55 PM" src="https://github.com/a16z-infra/companion-app/assets/3489963/d7905f13-a83a-47f8-ac74-b66698d4292b">